viosaiag/Genre-as-cover-and-channel/README.md

 This repository contains the code accompanying the paper:

-> Saiag, V., Baumard, N., Cafiero, F., & Puren, M. (2026).
-Genre as Cover and Channel:
+> Genre as Cover and Channel:
 > Computational Evidence from Belle Époque Lesbian Writing.
 > *Journal of Cultural Analytics.*